getsentry/sentry-docs/src/collections/_documentation/platforms/python/index.md

 $ pip install --upgrade sentry-sdk
 ```

+{% include components/alert.html
+  title="Upgrading the SDK and want to understand what's new?"
+  content="Have a look at the [Changelog](https://github.com/getsentry/sentry-python/releases)."
+  level="info"
+%}

 ### Connecting the SDK to Sentry

 After you’ve completed setting up a project in Sentry, Sentry will give you a value which we call a DSN or Data Source Name.
 It looks a lot like a standard URL, but it’s just a representation of the configuration required by the Sentry SDKs.
 It consists of a few pieces, including the protocol, public key, the server address, and the project identifier.